pjmakey2/ai_each_other/README.md

 ### Considerations.

-  What you see in the videos is made up with a openai API KEY pay account.
+  * What you see in the videos is generated using an OpenAI API KEY paid account.
-  In free openai API KEY account, there is a limit to consider for making requests per time.
+  * In a free OpenAI API KEY account, there is a limit to consider for making requests per time
-  If you run this project against a free API KEY account you made have experience cuts in the request you made to the API
+  * If you run this project against a free API KEY account, you may experience cuts in the requests you make to the API.

 ### Projects involve in this repository.